mtigas/django-staticutils/README.md

     clearhashedstatic [options]

     Purges *old* hashed static files from `HASHED_STATIC_ROOT`.
-Files where the hash in the filename matches the source file's current MD5 hash are not removed, unless the `--all` flag is given.
+(Files where the hash in the filename *matches* the source file's current MD5 hash are not removed, unless the `--all` flag is given.)

-      --all                 Removes everything from `HASHED_STATIC_ROOT`.
+      --all                 Removes *everything* from `HASHED_STATIC_ROOT`,
+                            not just old versions.
-      --noinput             Does not prompt
+      --noinput             Does not prompt for confirmation when deleting.

 ### collectstatic command